megharris/cyberockit/Code_Analysis_for_SSE.md

 <img src="https://github.com/megharris/cyberockit/blob/main/CodeReview/images/Screen%20Shot%202021-12-05%20at%208.40.08%20PM.png" alt="drawing" width="400"/>

-The image from [auth_store.py]() shows tokens to be used so that sensitive information is not required after users has access to the system in order to use other web features.
+The image from [auth_store.py](https://github.com/home-assistant/core/blob/dev/homeassistant/auth/auth_store.py) line 211 to 299 shows refresh and authorization tokens to be used so that sensitive information is not required after users has access to the system in order to use other web features for accessing the add-on store.
+Tokens are used rather than the actual user information.

 <img src="https://github.com/megharris/cyberockit/blob/main/CodeReview/images/Screen%20Shot%202021-12-05%20at%208.48.26%20PM.png" alt="drawing" width="400"/>